-As a representative of the Students Union you will get support from the Advice and Representation Team.
+As a representative of the Students' Union you will get support from the Representation and Advice department.
 The key staff members for you to know are our Representation Coordinator and our Academic Representation Manager.
-The best way to contact the Academic Rep Team is through the reps email address: reps@gre. ac.uk
+The best way to contact the Academic Rep team is through the Reps email address: reps@gre.ac.uk.

 Our team offers training when you first enter your role as well as ongoing support throughout the year.
-You'll receive a fortnightly rep newsletter from us, as well as other email about particular opportunities.

-If you need help or support with a particular issue or in general about your role, then please get in touch with us at reps@gre. ac.uk, or you can visit us during our dropin which you can find for each term and campus on the website at greenwichsu. co.uk/academicrep
+You'll receive a monthly Rep Update email from us. as well as other emails about particular opportunities.
+If you need help or support with a particular issue or in general about your role, then please get in touch with us at reps@gre.ac.uk, or you can visit us during our drop-in sessions.
+You can find the dates of these sessions on the website at suug.co.uk/academicrep/.
+In general the best way to get in touch about anything to do with being a Programme Rep is to login to the Academic Reps Network!
+The appropriate person will then get in touch.